-Now, next question is if suppose I do not have any triaxial test data, I am having only oedometer that means consolidation data.
-Can I find it out E and nu?
-Yes, I can find it out E and nu.
-If I will find it out what value and how I am going to use?
-Now from this next question is your from oedometer test, can I plot stress versus strain?
-Yes of course, I can plot stress versus strain, because each time we are giving a load increment; we know the load, we know the load, we know the area, so we are getting each time a stress we are applying; and by means of dial gauge, as I explained earlier, by means of dial gauge, we are measuring this strain, we are measuring this strain.
-So, with this help of that I can draw this stress stress versus strain from oedometer tests, the diagram of the stress versus strain.
+Now, next question is if suppose I do not have any triaxial test data.
+I am having only oedometer that means, consolidation data.
+Can I find it out E and mu?
+Yes, I can find it out E and mu.
+If I will find it out what value and how I am going to use.
+Now, from this next question is your from oedometer test can I plot stress versus strain.
+Yes of course, I can plot stress versus strain because each time we are giving a load increment we know the load, we know the area.

-Now from there E oedometer is your change in stress by change in your strain that is there you can find it out at different points you can find it out; E of the your consolidation test from that, this is termed as if I am finding out E from oedometer test it has been retained E oedometer or E from your consolidation test.
+So, we are getting each time stress we are applying and by means of dial gauge as I explained earlier by means of dial gauge, we are measuring the strain, we are measuring the strain.
+So, with this help of that I can draw this stress versus strain from oedometer test.
+The diagram of the stress versus strain.
+Now, from there E oedometer is your change in stress by change in strain that is there you can find it out at different points you can find it out, E of your consolidation test from that, this is termed as if I am finding out E from oedometer test.
+Tt has been retain E oedometer or E from your consolidation test.